alan-turing-institute/SecureABC/README.md

 # ImmuneSecure reference implementation

 This repository comprises a reference implementation (in Python3), and proof-of-concept, of the ImmuneSecure antibody-passport proposal.
 To generate an example paper-based credential run [Generate_QR_Credential.py](Generate_QR_Credential.py), to verify run [Verify_QR_Credential.py](Verify_QR_Credential.py).
 Credentials, which can be displayed as standard "version 40" QR codes, are signed using ECDSA over brainpoolP512r1 and comprise a user photo, name, a unique Certificate ID (CID) number and a validity period.
+Credentials are completely self-contained and can be verified offline, without interacting with the signer.
+Revocation is based on distributing revoked CIDs to verifiers.

 Example credential: